LW.12601 / LW. 12602

 The work of the Social Justice Division bureaus is described below.

-The Environmental Protection Bureau plays a central role in protecting New York's environment and public health.
+The Environmental Bureau plays a central role in protecting New York's environment and public health.
 With a staff that includes some 40 lawyers and 10 scientists, the Bureau vigorously enforces both the State's and Nation's environmental laws.
 It also represents the State of New York in legal matters related to the environment.

 The Labor Bureau is principally charged with, and has been nationally recognized for, defending labor standards in low-wage industries by aggressively enforcing the laws protecting low-wage workers.
 Specifically, the Labor Bureau investigates violations of minimum wage, overtime, prevailing wage, and other basic labor laws throughout the state, brings civil and criminal prosecutions against employers who violate these laws, and represents the New York State Department of Labor in its enforcement of state labor laws.
 It enforces "Right to Know" laws concerning toxic substances in the workplaces of non-federal public employees.
 The Labor Bureau also defends decisions of the New York State Department of Labor, Unemployment Insurance Appeal Board and New York Workers' Compensation Board.